 Wall Street analysts, at least, are betting that higher taxes are off the table for now.

-"President Biden will only be able to get a fraction of what he's called for, because he can't do any more than what the most moderate Democratic senator wants," he says.
+"President Biden will only be able to get a fraction of what he's called for, because he can't do any more than what the most moderate Democratic senator wants," he said.
 "I think he'll get some tax increases on high-income households and corporations, but not a huge amount."

-3. Seek trillions in climate-friendly infrastructure spending.
+3. Seek trillions in climate-friendly infrastructure spending

 "Imagine confronting the climate crisis with American jobs and ingenuity leading the world," he said.
 "It's time to stop talking about infrastructure and finally start building infrastructure so we can be more competitive.

-It's an idea with plenty of support from business groups and one that in theory could unite conservatives and liberals.
+Infrastructure investing is an idea with plenty of support from business groups and one that in theory could unite conservatives and liberals.

 But getting Congress on board for sizeable public works spending might prove easier said than done.

-4. Order change on immigration and the environment.
+4. Order change on immigration and the environment

 Mr Biden won't need to depend on Congress for everything - and he's likely to focus his executive power on issues like immigration and the environment, two areas where the corporate world often split from the Trump administration.